In this document

 What are Android sensors?

-- The separation is arbitrary, but in general, Android sensors provide lower bandwidth data.
+Not included in the list of physical devices providing data are camera, fingerprint sensor, microphone, and touch screen.
+These devices have their own reporting mechanism; the separation is arbitrary, but in general, Android sensors provide lower bandwidth data.
 For example, “100hz x 3 channels” for an accelerometer versus “25hz x 8 MP x 3 channels” for a camera or “44kHz x 1 channel” for a microphone.

 - Often, sensor chips are connected to the SoC through a sensor hub, allowing some low-power monitoring and processing of the data.